-The goal is to ‘settle by Sunday’, thus avoiding the negative effects (mainly expense and delay) of a, drawn out process.
+The goal is to ‘Settle by Sunday’, thus avoiding the negative effects (mainly long delays) of a drawn out process.
 By the end of the weekend, you should be able to walk away with an agreement and your legal documents drafted.
 This is a bespoke service offering with processes and solutions tailored to your particular circumstances.

 The immediacy of a solution is very attractive to many of our clients as being together for a settlement weekend prevents misunderstandings developing and enables settlement to be reached speedily.

 At the weekend we recommend we use Collaborative Law to help you resolve your differences.
 There are other process options which include: